Bristol Belvedere: Design and development

 The Belvedere was based on the Bristol Type 173 10-seat (later 16-seat) civilian helicopter which first flew on 3 January 1952.
-The 173 project was cancelled in 1956, and Bristol spent time on the Type 191 and Type 193 to Royal Navy and Royal Canadian Navy specifications.
-These two naval variants were cancelled, but the RAF expressed an interest in the aircraft and the Type 192 "Belvedere" was created.
-Three Type 191 airframes were almost complete when the order was cancelled, but they were used to aid the development of the Type 192.
-The first two were used as test rigs for the new Napier Gazelle engines and the third was used for fatigue tests.
+The Type 173 project was cancelled in 1956, and Bristol opted to allocate resources to the related Type 191 and Type 193, which were designed around Royal Navy and Royal Canadian Navy specifications.
+While these two naval variants were both ultimately cancelled as well, the Royal Air Force (RAF) expressed an interest in the aircraft, leading to the creation of the Type 192 "Belvedere".
+Three Type 191 airframes were almost complete when the order was cancelled, but they were reused to aid the development of the Type 192.
+Specifically, the first two were used as test rigs for the new Napier Gazelle turboshaft engines while the third was used for fatigue tests.

-The Type 192 shared some of its design features with the cancelled naval variants, which made it less than ideal for transporting troops.
-The front undercarriage was unusually tall, originally designed to give adequate clearance for loading torpedoes underneath the fuselage in the anti-submarine warfare role.
-This left the main passenger and cargo door 4 ft above the ground.
+The Type 192 shared numerous design features with the cancelled naval variants, which made it less than ideal for the troop transport mission.
+The forward undercarriage was untypically tall, originally designed to give adequate clearance for the loading of torpedoes underneath the fuselage in the anti-submarine warfare role; this configuration resulted in both the main passenger and cargo door being 4 ft above the ground.
 The engines were placed at either end of the cabin.
-(By comparison the contemporary purpose-designed troop transport Boeing Vertol CH-46 Sea Knight had its engines above the aft cabin to permit a rear loading ramp).
-To provide access to the cabin from the cockpit there was a small entry past the engine that resulted in a bulge on the left side of the fuselage.
+(By comparison, the contemporary purpose-designed troop transport Boeing Vertol CH-46 Sea Knight had its engines above the aft cabin to permit a rear loading ramp).
+To provide access to the cabin from the cockpit, there was a small entry past the engine that resulted in a bulge on the left side of the fuselage.